ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 QuicTransport prevents the WebTransport clients connecting to arbitrary non-Web servers through the use of ALPN.
 Unlike TLS over TCP, successfully ALPN negotiation is mandatory in QUIC.
 Thus, unless the server explicitly picks `wq` as the ALPN value, the TLS handshake will fail.
-It will also fail unless the `web_accepted_origins` is present.

 QuicTransport uses a unidirectional QUIC stream to provide the server with the origin of the client.